Er-dhirendra/url-shor-microservice/README.md

 - **Project Overview**: Describes what the project does and the technologies used.
 - **Installation and Setup**: Includes instructions for cloning, compiling, and running the application.
-- **API Endpoints**: Describes how to interact with the API using `curl` for both shortening and resolving URLs.
+- **API Endpoints**: Describes how to interact with the API using `curl` for both shortening and resolving
-- **Testing**: Describes how to run unit tests and includes an example test case.
-- **Class Descriptions**: Provides brief descriptions of the key classes in the project.

-This `README.md` should provide a clear guide for users to understand and run your URL shortening service, interact with it via HTTP requests, and run unit tests.